-In order to determine your hair’s porosity level, you need to perform a porosity test.
-Of all the tests that you are able to perform, I have two favorites that will easily help you find your hair porosity.
+To determine your hair’s porosity level, you need to perform a porosity test.
+Of all the tests that you can accomplish, I have two favorites that will quickly help you find your hair porosity.

-Like I said before, hair porosity is how well your hair is able to absorb moisture, so with this test, you will want to spray your hair with water.
+Like I said before, hair porosity is how well your hair can absorb moisture, so with this test, you will want to spray your hair with water.
 If you find that your strands have droplets on top of them and they are still wet after a while, then you most likely have low porosity hair.
 Hair that feels dry quickly after applying the spray is most likely high porosity hair.
-If you have no droplets and your hair feels moisturized, you most likely have a normal porosity level.
+If you have no droplets and your hair feels moisturized, you most likely have an average porosity level.

-–Heated Products: Using hot water or heating up products before letting them touch your hair is very beneficial for someone who is a low porosity natural.
+Using hot water or heating up products before letting them touch your hair is very beneficial for someone who is a low porosity natural.
 Heat raises the cuticles to allow moisture to enter the strands.
 Keep in mind this is medium heat; don’t make it scolding hot!
-High heat could lead to scalp burns.
+The high temperature could lead to scalp burns.

 People with medium porosity are said to have normal porosity hair.
 This means your strands are slightly raised, allowing the free flow of moisture in but preventing too much moisture from releasing.
-These strands look, feel and actually are moisturized.
-Not only that, they remain moisturized for longer periods of time and keep styles better than low and high porosity naturals. (<— this is where you want to be !)
+These strands look, feel and are moisturizing.
+Not only that, they remain moisturized for more extended periods and keep styles better than low and high porosity naturals. (<— this is where you want to be !)

 High porosity hair is very porous; the cuticles are raised and most likely damaged from heat, chemical processing, or color manipulation.
 With the hair being so porous, moisture easily gets in but keeping the moisture in is the issue.

-- Protein Treatments: Strengtheners and reconstructors are your friend when you have high porosity hair.
+- Protein Treatments: Strengtheners and reconstructors are your friends when you have high porosity hair.
 Since our cuticles are full of gaps and tears, it leaves the hair more fragile than most other types.
 Protein treatments fill in those gaps and lengthen the lifespan of your strands.

-- Sealants: While low porosity naturals can get away with not sealing, us high porosity girls can not.
+- Sealants: While low porosity naturals can get away with not sealing, we high porosity girls can not.
 Avoiding sealing will leave the cuticles open and allow room for moisture to escape.
 With that being said, we don’t need just any kind of sealant.
 Our sealants have to be heavy-duty to make sure our cuticle is smooth and shut.
-I like to use my DIY Aloe Butter Cream with my favorite oils, shea butter and aloe vera juice.
+I like to use my DIY Aloe Butter Cream with my favorite oils, shea butter, and aloe vera juice.
 It leaves me moisturized for days.

 Would you like to see more of my 4c, high porosity hair?
 Follow me on Instagram 🙂